 blessing (2)

 The book of Genesis 14:18-20 (NABRE) describes Melchizedek blessing Abraham.
-This blessing is foundational in the Old Testament as it establishes a relationship between Abraham and God that is extended also to Abraham’s descendants.
+This blessing is foundational in the Old Testament as it establishes a relationship between Abraham and God that is extended to Abraham’s descendants.
 So what exactly is it?

 In Greek and Latin, blessing ultimately has to do with speaking well of, but the Hebrew word בָּרַךְ (barak) has other meanings in addition to praising that are at play here.
 It comes from a root that can mean “kneel” or “cause to kneel,” and it’s in this meaning that we gain some insight into what happened when Melchizedek, the first priest of God, blessed Abraham.